sobolevn/git-secret/man/man7/git-secret.7.md

 ### Usage: Adding someone to a repository using git-secret

 1. [Get their `gpg` public-key](#using-gpg). **You won't need their secret key.**
 They can export their public key for you using a command like:

-> gpg --armor --export their@email.com > public_key.txt
-> # armor here makes it ascii
+`gpg --armor --export their@email.com > public_key.txt # --armor here makes it ascii`

 2. Import this key into your `gpg` keyring (in `~/.gnupg` or similar) by running `gpg --import public_key.txt`